mautic/developer-documentation-new/docs/development-environment/how_to_install_with_ddev.rst

 Pre-requisites with DDEV
 ========================
 1. You should have DDEV installed on your machine.
-If not, please follow the instructions here: https://ddev.readthedocs.io/en/stable/#installation
+If not, please follow the instructions here: :xref:`ddev install`

 Installing Mautic is a two-step process:
 ========================================